chrisnoonan98675/site/xl-deploy/how-to/configure-the-cli-to-trust-the-xl-deploy-server-with-a-self-signed-certificate.markdown

 weight: 242
 ---

-If you configured your XL Deploy server to use a [self-signed certificate](/xl-deploy/how-to/install-xl-deploy.html#step-3-generate-a-self-signed-certificate), you will notice that trying to connect with a "vanilla" command-line interface (CLI) configuration will fail:
+If you configured your XL Deploy server to use a [self-signed certificate](/xl-deploy/how-to/install-xl-deploy.html#step-3-generate-a-self-signed-certificate), you will notice that trying to connect with a normal command-line interface (CLI) configuration will fail:

     C:\...\xl-deploy-5.5.0-cli>bin\cli.cmd -secure
     Username: admin